 Justinian was the secret force behind the power of his illiterate uncle.
 Previously lived in the Palace of Hormisdas, Justinian and his wife Theodora had built a church dedicated to Saints Peter and Paul.
 However, after Justinian became emperor and moved to the Great Palace, Hormisdas Palace was converted into a monastery with the church inside.

 In response to Anicia Juliana‘s church dedicated to Polyeuctus, the construction of a church dedicated to Saints Sergius and Bacchus began.
 Two Roman soldiers, Sergius and Bacchus, were killed for their beliefs when Christian faith was banned in the Roman Empire.

 Built as a response to the arrogance of the aristocracy, the new church brought a new dimension to Byzantine architecture with its octagonal dome in a square structure.
 This church, one of the most beautiful buildings built by Justinian, has survived to the present day.
 Some historians argue that the construction of the Church of Sergius and Bacchus is a rehearsal of the architecture of Hagia Sophia.

 Little Hagia Sophia Mosque

 The church was converted into a mosque by the Ottomans in 1509.
-Due to its similarity to Hagia Sophia; It was called Little Hagia Sophia Mosque.
+Due to its similarity to Hagia Sophia; It was called Little Hagia Sophia Mosque (Likewise, today’s local name refers to its resemblance to Hagia Sophia and called Küçük Ayasofya).
 Porticos and minaret were added to the building afterwards.
 The wall decorations inside the mosque were also made during the Ottoman period.